Stadion Arkonii Szczecin

 Among notable events was an international game between Germany and Estonia in 1935.
 Historical sources also suggest some of the Belrin Olympians were training here before the tournament, not long before the WWII broke out.

 Current poor state of the facility is caused by the downfall of Arkonia, who saw they heyday in 1960s and failed to return to glory since.
-Current needs of the club cannot match the size of this stadium.
+Current needs of the club could not match the size of this stadium, thus in 2018 it bulk of the old terraces was removed in order to make way for additional training functions.